Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/containers_slides.md

 - Shares many similarities with VMs, but
     - Lightweight alternative to VMs
     - Stricter limitations than VMs
+    - Often different use cases and working together
 - Many different containers solutions
     - Standardization effort
-    - Choose right container for your use case
+    - Choose right solution for your use case

-**Note**: Do not (only) use containers for shipping your software.
-Not everyone can run/use them.

 ---